CNES/ALCD/docs/source/configure_alcd.md

 ## model_parameters

-Parameters  are directly referring to the OTB ones, and you can therefore see the [OTB documenta- tion](https://www.orfeo-toolbox.org/CookBook/Applications/app_TrainVectorClassifier.html) for this purpose.
+Parameters are directly referring to the OTB or Scikit-learn ones.
+You can therefore see the [OTB documentation](https://www.orfeo-toolbox.org/CookBook/Applications/app_TrainVectorClassifier.html) or the [Scikit-learn documentation](https://scikit-learn.org/1.5/api/sklearn.ensemble.html) for this purpose, depending on the choosen classification algorithm.

 ## Input data organisation